-- The valedictorian must be: - a senior 0 - a full-time student, taking a minimum of five 0 approved semester credits, for the last four consecutive semesters at PPCS - the student having both the highest weighted and 0 unweighted grade point average to the nearest hundredth.
-If a student does not have both the highest unweighted and weighted grade point average, then the student having the highest average of weighted and unweighted grade point averages to the nearest hundredth will be the valedictorian. - The salutatorian must be: - a senior 0 - a full-time student, taking a minimum of five 0 approved semester credits, for the last four consecutive semesters at PPCS. - 0 the student having both the second highest weighted and unweighted grade point average to the nearest hundredth.
+- The valedictorian must be: - o a senior - a full-time student, taking a minimum of five approved semester credits, for the last four consecutive semesters at PPCS - the student having both the highest weighted and unweighted grade point average to the nearest hundredth.
+If a student does not have both the highest unweighted and weighted grade point average, then the student having the highest average of weighted and unweighted grade point averages to the nearest hundredth will be the valedictorian.

+The salutatorian must be:

+- o a senior - a full-time student, taking a minimum of five approved semester credits, for the last four consecutive semesters at PPCS. - o the student having both the second highest weighted and unweighted grade point average to the nearest hundredth.
 If a student does not have both the highest unweighted and weighted grade point average, then the student having the second highest average of weighted and unweighted grade point averages to the nearest hundredth will be the salutatorian.